twysockey/reflection/README.md

 #Reflection
+##7/13/20
+When coding today it was interesting.
+For the first portion of the class I was able to achieve a fair amount by myself.
+I was able to convert military time into civilian time after fiddling around with the codes for a little bit.
+Then our class was taught about looping.
+Though not being able to achieve it yet, I understand the concept.
+It allows the process of countining a string of words or sentences but without the process of tons of code.

+#Reflection
 ##7/12/2017
 Today much progress has happened.
 I was able to learn stuff I didn't have much grasp with.
 I sturggled in the beginning of class and gave Mr.Gold a hard time,but I was able to manage myself later in the class and accept the help from Mr.Gold to actually countinue forward with the class.
 I know have a better understanding of STR- this is a string which is helpful for connecting commands and other codes together.
 In the future I should ask Mr.Gold queastions because of how coding is so new to me.
 I cant be fed the answers, but what I can do is ask queastions.
 Ill make sure from now on to ask more queastions to improve and move forward in his class.